stastnypremysl/lsql-csv/README.md

 If you want to write exotic identifiers/names, put them in \`EXOTIC NAME\`.
 Exotic names are names, which contains exotic characters.

 #### Exotic chars
 There are some chars which cannot be in symbol names (column names).
-For simplicity, we can suppose, they are everything but alphanumerical chars excluding `-` and `_`.
+For simplicity, we can suppose, they are everything but alphanumerical chars excluding `-`, `.`, `&` and `_`.
-The behavior with referencing names containing exotic chars without quotes is undefined.
+Referencing names containing exotic chars without quotes is unsupported.

 It is possible to reference columns with name with exotic chars using \` quote - like \`EXOTIC NAME\`.
 The source file name is always part of column name from the syntax perspective of language - it must be inside the quotes.